FOREX-Dollar in doldrums as heads for worst week since 2009

 Commerzbank currency strategist Thulan Nguyen, in Frankfurt,

-much further as it had already fallen so much in recent days.
+dollar down much further as it had already fallen so much in

 "There is a general scepticism towards a proper rate hike